-Misfit, the latest EP by Jason Myles Goss, will be released this December (2023).
+Misfit, the latest EP by Jason Myles Goss, was released this past December (2023).
 The NYC-based songwriter has spent the better part of 15 years touring and releasing music independently.
 His last album, This Town Is Only Going To Break Your Heart, was released in 2015, three months before his first son was born.
 Fittingly, This Town is a record about the towns that shape who we are, and about kids growing up to have kids of their own.
 In 2018, Goss and his wife welcomed a daughter, and, aside from some occasional murmurings, the music and the shows all but stopped.
 And then, Covid.

 "I really grew up these past three years.
 I had to make my kids feel safe and loved, and I realized I didn't know anything about the world, and I knew very little about myself.
 I went back to the drawing board with everything.
 My priorities changed, and I changed a lot."

 The songs slowly started to find their way back.
 And, thankfully, a lot of the old bullshit did not.
 Maybe this was the result of being a little older and wiser, or maybe it was simply having far less time to fret and overthink things at every turn.

 "My ambition was there—I wanted the songs to be good, but the worrying about things that didn't matter, the self-doubt, the second-guessing, those things were not there.
 Working on Misfit was a letting go of all of that.
 The way I was doing things before—I could now see all of my mistakes.
 Putting things away gave me a chance to find my love for writing songs again.
 It was an opportunity to start over, and to kill all my darlings."